Mussadiq7/deepfake-detection/README.md

-# deepfake-detection
+# Deepfake-Detection
 This project was created for the event "Innovatia Panoply 2024"